Welcome to Digital Cultures

 ARIN2630 Digital Arts

 Cross-listed units for the Major in Digital Cultures

 A maximum of 12 credit points obtained from cross-listed units below may be used towards your Digital Cultures major.

-Please check the Faculty of Arts and Social Sciences Cross-listed Units Master List (PDF) for units you can enrol is outside of the Digital Cultures program.
+Please check the Faculty of Arts and Social Sciences Cross-listed units page for units you can enrol is outside of the Digital Cultures program.